openthread/openthread/examples/platforms/nrf52840/README.md

   - gcc version 6.2.0

  The following OpenThread commits have been verified with nRF52840 examples by Nordic Semiconductor:
-  - `a89eb88` - 16.11.2017 (the newest checked)
+  - `ec59d7e` - 06.04.2018 (the newest checked)
+  - `a89eb88` - 16.11.2017
   - `6a15261` - 29.06.2017
   - `030efba` - 22.04.2017
   - `de48acf` - 02.03.2017
   - `50db58d` - 23.01.2017

-# Nordic Semiconductor's nRF5 SDK for Thread
+# Nordic Semiconductor's nRF5 SDK for Thread and Zigbee

-The [nRF5 Software Development Kit (SDK) for Thread][nRF5-SDK-Thread] helps you when developing Thread products with Nordic Semiconductor's advanced nRF52840 System on Chip (SoC).
+The [nRF5 Software Development Kit (SDK) for Thread and Zigbee][nRF5-SDK-Thread-Zigbee] helps you when developing Thread products with Nordic Semiconductor's advanced nRF52840 System on Chip (SoC).

-The <i>nRF5 SDK for Thread</i> includes:
+The <i>nRF5 SDK for Thread and Zigbee</i> includes:
  - a pre-built OpenThread stack for the Nordic nRF52840 SoC with ARM® CryptoCell-310 support,
  - unique Thread/Bluetooth Low Energy dynamic multiprotocol solution which allows for concurrent operation of Thread and Bluetooth Low Energy utilizing OpenThread and SoftDevice (Nordic’s Bluetooth Low Energy stack) with accompanying example applications,
  - Thread/Bluetooth Low Energy switched multiprotocol solution with accompanying example applications,